toolleeo/cli-apps/README.md

 * [ov](https://github.com/noborus/ov) - Feature-rich terminal-based text viewer.
 * [Oyomu](https://github.com/EruEri/oyomu) - A command line comic reader and collection manager.
 * [reader](https://github.com/mrusme/reader) - Reader parses a web page for its actual content and displays it in nicely highlighted text on the command line
+* [see](https://github.com/guilhermeprokisch/see) - A cute cat for the terminal with advanced code viewing, Markdown rendering, tree-sitter syntax highlighting, images view and more.
 * [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and Unicode block graphics characters.
 * [termv](https://github.com/Roshan-R/termv) - A terminal IPTV player written in bash.
 * [texel](https://github.com/Lauriat/texel) - Command line interface for reading spreadsheets inside terminal.